codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 ### ![step5](assets/cookie_clicker_swiftui/step5.gif)

-If you look at the Editor, you can see that this has created a `VStack` with both the label and the button.
+If you look at the editor, you can see that this has created a `VStack` with both the label and the button.
 A `VStack` is a built in view that arranges the contained views vertically.

 ### 7. Run the app on the Simulator or the canvas.